anandroid29/dicTool/README.md

 ### Strain rates

-This is the main thing PyDIC does that Ncorr does not.
+This is the main thing StrainX does that Ncorr does not.
 Once strain fields are computed for all N frames, we differentiate them in time using a finite-difference scheme.
 For an image sequence acquired at frame rate f_ps (frames per second), Δt = 1/f_ps, and:

 ```
 dE_ij/dt at frame 0:       (E_ij,1 − E_ij,0) / Δt